Sailing The Seven C’s of Cognition

 Concepts don’t exist in isolation.
 Connectivity is next in priority.
 Concepts are patterns that logically relate to other patterns in a web (or network) of interconnections.
 Finding the right home for a new idea will take some time and probably multiple revisions.

-Bringing ideas forward from working memory to interact with new patterns in working memory is a never-ending process that serves to constantly remodel our concepts and networks of concepts all the way up to schemata and models.
+Bringing ideas forward from long-term memory to interact with new patterns in working memory is a never-ending process that serves to constantly remodel our concepts and networks of concepts all the way up to schemata and models.
 This reshaping is key to being flexible as learners.
 We don’t want our brains populated with outdated, untrue, or useless knowledge.

 The frequency of retrieval is directly related to the strength of our long-term memory of a concept.